 A Historic Overview

-When analyzing the two letters that we have, we discover that Rav Sha’ul Paulus (Paul), a second-generation Beyt Hillel Pharisee, wrote four letters to this congregation in Corinth, Greece, but only two of those letters have survived, which we call “I Corinthians” (the second letter he wrote) and “2 Corinthians” (the fourth letter he wrote).
-These four letters. as Campbell stated, were written to respond to certain questions they had, issues that had risen up in this assembly, and to reinforce the central message of this new Second-Temple Jewish movement, called “the Way” (Heb.
-HaDerekh), short for “the Way of the LORD” (Heb.
-HaDerekh ADONAI), a phrase which traces back to Abraham.
+What is the purpose or focus of I Corinthians 15?
+Rav Sha’ul Paulus (Paul), a second-generation Beyt Hillel Pharisee, wrote four letters to this congregation in Corinth, Greece, but only two of those letters have survived, which we call “I Corinthians” (the second letter he wrote) and “2 Corinthians” (the fourth letter he wrote).
+These four letters were written to respond to certain questions they had, issues that had risen up in this assembly, and to reinforce the central message of this new Second-Temple Jewish movement.
 Of these two surviving letters, I want to examine what we call “I Corinthians.”

 A Question